Connect with us

 From left: NSSF MD Richard Byarugaba, Finance Minister Matia Kasaija and NSSF board chairman Patrick Kabelenge officiate the project launch on Sep 26.
 PHOTO | INDEPENDENT

-The proposed 2,740-unit housing estate that is being built on a 526-acre parcel of land on Entebbe Road, about 16 kilometres from the Ugandan capital, will be built in 10 phases over a period of ten years.
+The proposed 2,740-unit housing estate that is being built on 526 acres on Entebbe Road, about 16 kilometres from the Ugandan capital, will be built in 10 phases over ten years.

-The NSSF lubowa housing project will also include retail and office spaces, hospital, school, commercial areas, fire stations, a central park and a plantation garden park to give residents a desirable environment.
+The NSSF Lubowa housing project will also include retail and office spaces, hospitals, schools, commercial areas, fire stations, a central park and a plantation garden park to give residents a desirable environment.

 The development will be undertaken by CRJE, XPCC of China in conjunction with Cementers and CRJE Brothers of Uganda, all of whom won the deal through a competitive tendering procedure.